-Arrels by Hey, Spain
+Arrels by Hey

 Arrels (roots in English) is a Spanish shoe brand, established by cousins, friends and partners Javier & Pepe Llaudet, and inspired by the Mediterranean, its traditions, rhythm, colour and creative atmosphere.
 Javier & Pepe also draw on the city of Barcelona (the place they want to be), the countryside (where they are from), and their passion for music.